The Education Operating Committee provides governance and leadership to Project Learning Tree. The committee’s responsibilities include:

 Director, Communications and Marketing

 Vanessa develops and executes communications and marketing strategies to raise awareness of the importance of environmental education and learning outdoors, and publicizes the resources, training, and support available to teachers through a variety of digital, print, and traditional media.
+She directs PLT branding, advertising, email marketing, public relations, network communications, website, social media, printing and production of publications.
 Previously Vanessa was Publicist at the National Geographic Society where she promoted documentary films, television specials, and classroom educational videos about the world’s culture, history, and natural world.
 Vanessa has a B.S. in Biology from Nottingham University in England.